neuraloperator/neuraloperator/doc/source/theory_guide/index.rst

     neural_operators
     fno
+    advantages
+    applications

-This section contains a comprehensive primer on the theoretical foundations of operator learning, as well as an introduction to the Fourier Neural Operator.
+This section contains a comprehensive primer on the theoretical foundations of operator learning, an introduction to the Fourier Neural Operator, an exploration of the key advantages of neural operators, and a showcase of diverse applications across scientific and engineering domains.
 These guides provide the mathematical background and practical insights needed to understand and implement neural operators for solving partial differential equations.

 .. card:: Introduction to Neural Operators